 CSC is a Finnish center of expertise in information technology owned by the Finnish state and higher education institutions.
 CSC has an important role as an instrument for steering and developing the Ministry of Education and Culture's education, science and cultural policy.
 CSC is owned by the Finnish state (70% shareholding) and higher education institutions (30% shareholding).
-CSC has been the coordinator of the CompLeap project consortium.
-CSC was in charge of the management of the project and ensured that the project plan was successfully implemented.
-This included the management of the

-Consortium, the financial and administrative management and the project management tasks of the project, too.
+CSC have been the coordinator of the CompLeap project consortium.
+CSC has been in charge of the management of the project and ensured that the project plan is successfully implemented.
+This included the management of the Consortium, the financial and administrative management and the project management tasks of the project, too.

-The Finnish National Agency for Education (Edufi) is the national development agency responsible for early childhood education and care, pre-primary, basic, general and vocational upper secondary education as well as for adult education and training.
+The Finnish National Agency for Education is the national development agency responsible for early childhood education and care, pre-primary, basic, general and vocational upper secondary education as well as for adult education and training.
 It is steered by the Ministry of Education and Culture.
-The Agency maintains the Studyinfo.fi portal.
-The portal is supports studying and career planning via one online service that was built between 2011 and 2015.
-Its services are intended for applicants, students, educational institutions and other education providers, companies and other business organisations as well as public administration and civic society.
+Agency maintains the Learners' Online Services portal.
+The Learner's Online Services portal is to support studying and career planning via one online service that has been built between 2011 and 2015.
+Its services are intended for applicants, students, educational institutions and other education providers, companies and other business organizations as well as public administration and civic society.

 Jyväskylä Educational Consortium Gradia (JEC) is a multi-cultural learning society owned by Central Finnish municipalities.
-In 2018, JEC had 9,889 students in initial vocational education, 3,525 students in continuing vocational education, 3,310 in general upper secondary education, 5,347 in other education and training and 1,043 music and dance students.
-JEC has extensive experience in offering integration training and later training and education opportunities for immigrants for acquiring the skills required in the labour market, including a strong emphasis on guidance and other supporting actions, especially in transition periods.
+It provides general and vocational upper secondary education and training for altogether 8 000 young and 13 000 adult students year.
+JEC has vast experience in offering integration training and later, training and education opportunities for immigrants for acquiring the skills required in the labour market including strong emphasis on guidance and other supporting actions, especially in transition periods.

-Dienst Uitvoering Onderwijs (DUO) is an executive department for the Dutch Ministry of Education, Culture and Science in the Netherlands.
+Dienst Uitvoering Onderwijs (DUO) is an executive department for the Dutch Ministry of Education, Culture and Science in Netherlands.
 DUO implements complex legislation and regulations and has a lot of experience with large scale information systems.
 The sub-department DUO/International services is active in many national and international networks and projects.
 As a part of its activities, DUO runs the National Europass Centre.

 The University of Oulu is a science university in Finland.
-There are 13,000 students as well as 2,900 employees at the university.
-The university consists of eight faculties and many specialised research units.
+There are 13 000 students as well as 2900 employees at the university.
+The university consists of eight faculties and many specialized research units.
 The content knowledge and experience of learning analytics of the key staff and the supporting multidisciplinary group are strong.
-The multidisciplinary AVAIN-research group is investigating register data and digital traces of learning processes to study e.g. learning environments, learning pathways, student selection, subject selection in secondary education and its influences on student continuing educational paths, and learning analytics use for governance.
+The multidisciplinary AVAIN-research group is investigating register data and digital traces of learning processes to study e.g., learning environments, learning pathways, student selection, subject selection in secondary education its influences on student continuing educational paths, and learning analytics use for governance.

 1.2.
-Organisation of the external evaluation
+Organization of the external evaluation